Meet the Staff

 Outside of her work, Tal enjoys swimming, painting, volleyball and spending time with family and friends.

-In her free time Rachael enjoys spending time with her family, hiking, kayaking, and exploring nature.
+In her free time Katherine enjoys spending time with friends, going to concerts, and exploring Boston.